Minks, Magic Mike, and a Very Large Kiss

 Brandy grabbed her huge box and tore into it like she already knew what was inside.
 (She did.
 She absolutely did.)

-Michael, the voice of reason: “Not like this one.
+Captain Chaos opened his main gift and said, “I have a headset.”
+Sir WhatTheHeck, the voice of reason: “Not like this one.
 This is a gamer headset.
-It cost two hundred dollars.
-Mema got it for ninety dollars."
+It cost two hundred dollars—Mimom got it for ninety.”

 Meanwhile, Poor Rob…